It must have been travel day because the pub was full this morning, nowhere to sit and charge my phone.

 I got a pint and a place to sit just as they began a new tune.
 A small lady played the violin standing up for the first few measures before holding it to her side.
 She sang a mournful tune.

 They played several tunes alternating from slow dirges to faster tempo hoedowns.
 I heard a lot of jumping off points for bluegrass in this style of music.

-They played for a couple hours.
+They played for a couple of hours.
 I noticed that as people left, they tossed in a coin or note into a bowl on the table.
 Ah ye old tip jar.

 I made a point to drop some £ soon after I finished my pint.
 What a wonderful evening of music!